vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/1_Introduction.md

 As noted above, Tryambakarāya is known as the author of the Dharmākūta, and a patron of the court pandit and poet, Dhundhirājavyāsa (see pp. 10–13).
 Bhagavantarāya is said to be the author of the Mukundavilāsa, the Uttaracampu and the Raghavabhyudaya.
 Anandaraya is held to be the author of the Asvalayanagṛhyasutravṛtti, the Jīvānandanataka, the Vidyapariṇayanāṭaka and a commentary on it; and the patron of Vedakavi, Vasudeva Dikṣita and Appadhvārin among others.
 His son, Nrsimharāya, is said to be the author of the Tripuravijayacampū; while Tryambakarāya's grandson, Nārāyaṇarāya, is said to have composed the Vikramasenacampu (Raghavan 1952:25-9; Krishnamachariar 1937: 246-7).

 Of Dhundhiraja, the court poet, we know surprisingly little.
 He was a Maratha brahmin of Varanasi, resident at Svamimalai near Thanjavur.
 Although patronised by both kings (Såhaji and Serfoji) and ministers (Tryambaka and Raghunatha), he seems to have had a special link with Šāhaji.
-For he describes himself as the king's paurāṇika and, when he wrote the Śähavilāsagītā, Śāhajī gave him the title 'Abhinavajayadeva'.
+For he describes himself as the king's paurāṇika and, when he wrote the Śāhavilāsagītā, Śāhajī gave him the title 'Abhinavajayadeva'.
 Finally, on the end page of Jñānavilāsagītā by Jagannatha (TD MS no.3792), there is a comment written in another hand that the MS was found in Varanasi and sent to Thanjavur by Dhundhirajayajvan (Raghavan 1952:20, 54-5).
 Figure 5 shows the genealogy assembled from the works ascribed to him.

 Lakṣmaṇavyāsa / Lakṣmaṇasudhi